pifight/pifight/doc/Protocol.md

 Movement consists of both:

 - speed: integer from 0 to 100
-- facing: direction (degrees? radians?)
+- heading: direction in degrees

 Action is only one of: